Svendolin/All-about-AJAX-and-Node.js/readme.md

 * Asynchronous = We have to wait until the process is executed.
 This varies depending on the content!
 (With Ajax we can work side by side, making requests while processes are happening).

+_**What is a FETCH?**_

+* With "fetch" you can download a content, a command or an API, which can be executed with .then , async or JQuery
+* EXAMPLES AT: 01_Week_FetchAndAPI

+_**What is an API?**_

+* API is the acronym for Application Programming Interface ("Programmierschnittstelle"), which is a software intermediary that allows two applications to talk to each other.
+Each time you use an app like Facebook, send an instant message, or check the weather on your phone, you're using an API.
+* EXAMPLES AT: 01_Week_FetchAndAPI

 <br />
 <br />